1. Complete the Application

 The objective of the oral examination is to evaluate candidates on their professional competence in solving their patients' problems at a level commensurate with the standards set by the Academy.
 In the case of candidates who are not in clinical practice, standards relevant to the candidate's professional activity will be used.
 Candidates will be examined before the same committee that evaluated the written work.
 To prepare for the oral exam, see the following:

 5. Admittance and Induction

-Upon successful completion of the oral examination, new Fellows are formally presented and welcomed into the fellowship of the Academy by the Academy President during the annual banquet held on Saturday evening of the annual meeting.
+Upon successful completion of the oral examination, new Fellows are welcomed into the fellowship of the Academy by the Academy President during the annual gala held on Saturday evening of the annual meeting.